-Will it always be free?"
+Will it always be free?
 Yes, because Tiki is a community project.

-Core and module developers
+Core & module developers

-In CMS [add your CMS name here], there is the core and there are third-party modules.
-There are core developers and modules developers."
+In CMS {add your CMS name here}, there is the core and there are 3rd party modules.
+There are core developers and modules developers.

 In Tiki, that distinction doesn't exist.
 Or if you wish, all developers are core developers.
-This is pretty much the opposite of most other systems.
+We have a mods system to share code without being in the official release.
+However, this is the exception rather than the rule.
+Pretty much the opposite to many other systems...